icarus9bly/AZ-204/README.md

         - docker tag tryreact:latest icarus9bly.azurecr.io/tryreact:latest # Tag image to push it to ACR
         - docker push icarus9bly.azurecr.io/tryreact:latest # Push to ACR
         - az acr repository list --name icarus9bly -o table # Show images in ACR
+        - We Don't have to build locally then push, we can build in ACR with Tasks.
+            - az acr build --image "tryreact:v1-acr-task" --registry "icarus9bly" . # build, tag and push the image from dockerfile in pwd to ACR

 # Web App
    - App Service Web Apps lets you quickly build, deploy, and scale enterprise-grade web, mobile, and API apps running on any platform.
 Meet rigorous performance, scalability, security and compliance requirements while using a fully managed platform to perform infrastructure maintenance.